Liouville first-passage percolation: subsequential scaling limits at high temperature

 \subsection{Hölder-continuity of limiting metrics}

-In this section we prove that $[0,1]_{\mathbf{R}}^{2}$, equipped with the topology induced by any limit point metric, is homeomorphic to the $[0,1]_{\mathbf{R}}^{2}$ with the standard topology by a Hölder-continuous homeomorphism with Hölder-continuous inverse.
-In fact, one of the necessary maps was obtained in the course of the proof in the previous section.
-The other direction follows from a similar chaining argument, but using lower bounds instead of upper bounds. \begin{prop} Any limit point of $\{d_{s}\}$ is almost surely Hölder-$\xi'$ continuous with respect to the Euclidean metric for any $\xi'<\xi$ as in \propref{holdersquares}.\end{prop} \begin{proof} Follows from the proof of \thmref{metrictightness}.\end{proof} \begin{prop} If $\gamma$ is sufficiently small, then there exists a $\xi'>1$ so that for all $\varepsilon>0$ there exist $C(\varepsilon),\xi'>0$ such that if $S=2^{s}$ is sufficiently large compared to $R$, then we have
+In this section we prove that $[0,1]_{\mathbf{R}}^{2}$, equipped with the topology induced by any limit point metric, is homeomorphic to $[0,1]_{\mathbf{R}}^{2}$ with the standard topology by a Hölder-continuous homeomorphism with Hölder-continuous inverse.
+In fact, one of the necessary maps was obtained in the coarse of the proof in the previous section.
+The other direction follows from a similar chaining argument, but using lower bounds instead of upper bounds. \begin{prop} Any limit point of $\{d_{s}\}$ is almost surely Hölder-$\xi'$ continuous with respect to the Euclidean metric for any $\xi'<\xi$ as in \propref{holdersquares}. \end{prop}

+\begin{proof} Follows from the proof of \thmref{metrictightness}. \end{proof} \begin{prop} If $\gamma$ is sufficiently small, then there exists a $\xi'>1$ so that for all $\varepsilon>0$ there exist $C(\varepsilon)>0$ such that for any scale $s$ we have